 Aside from direct patient care, individuals will participate in the following:

 Teaching within our Sports and Exercise Medicine Fellowship, residency program, and medical student curriculum

 Educate learners within our 12-12-12 (and growing) residency program and our Sports Medicine Fellowship

-Develop new Exercise Medicine programs with our YMCA, UAB Campus Recreation, Lakeshore Foundation (US Olympic and Paralympic Center), and UAB Nutrition Obesity Research Center (NORC)
+Develop new Exercise Medicine programs with our YMCA, UAB Campus Recreation, Lakeshore Foundation (US Olympic and Paralympic Center), and UAB Nutrition Obesity Research Center (NORC), and other community partners

 Create robust programming in Point of Care Ultrasound (POCUS) and regenerative medicine